GolemOrg/RakNet/PROTOCOL.md

 | Protocol Version | Byte       | The protocol version of the server                 |
 | Magic            | Magic      | See above in "Data Types" for more about this type |
 | Server GUID      | Long       | The unique identifier sent by the server           |

+## Connected Packets

+In the RakNet protocol, all connected packets are contained inside a container format called a `Datagram`.

+### Datagram

+### Frame / Encapsulated Packet

+### Connected Ping (`0x00`) | Client → Server or Server → Client
+This packet is usually sent by the client to the server, but can also be sent by the server to the client.